PBR

 Sheen

-Used to simulate subtle glossy effects on fabric surfaces.
-This gloss is visible at specific viewing angles, resembling light scattering on silk, velvet, or other fine fibers.
+Typically used to simulate the subtle sheen on the surface of materials like fabric.
+This sheen is generally visible at certain viewing angles and is similar to the light scattering properties of materials like silk, velvet, or other fine fibers.

 ParameterDescription